mwanji/essayist/README.md

 # Essayist

-A blogging app for the tent.io protocol
+A blogging app for the tent.io protocol.
+A public instance is available here: http://essayist.mndj.me.

 ## Quick start: